kevinlondon/kevinlondon.github.io/_posts/2016-09-19-devops-from-scratch-pt-1.md

     a template engine called [Jinja2](http://jinja.pocoo.org/docs/dev/), so we can use these later to prevent repeating ourselves.
 * 8: The `tasks` directive is the meat of what we're actually doing.
 * 11: We're telling our package manager (`apt`) to install a set of packages.
-The `item` variable (indicated by the braces in Jinja) will be replaced by each of the items in the `with_items` block right below.
+  Jinja will replace the `item` variable (indicated by the braces in Jinja) with each of the items in the `with_items` block right below.
 * 18: Use git to clone our application to a directory of our choosing.
 * 21: Install the Python requirements from the `requirements.txt` file.

 Now that we have the playbook defined, we'll need to tell our VM to use it when setting itself up.
-In your `Vagrantfile`, uncomment the bottom-most section on provisioning and modify it to look like this:
+In your `Vagrantfile`, uncomment the bottom-most section on provisioning and change it to look like this:

 {% highlight bash %}